cloudinary-community/cloudinary-examples/examples/astro-upload-widget-preset/README.md

 ## 🧰 Using Upload Widget in an Astro project (Unsigned Uploads)

 > **Note**
-> This example uses unsigned uploads.
-This is not recommended for production use.
+> This example uses unsigned uploads for simplicity.
+This is not recommended though.
 See the [Cloudinary documentation](https://cloudinary.com/documentation/upload_widget#unsigned_uploads) for more information.

 1. Add the Cloudinary Upload Widget script to your Astro file.